https://careringnc.org/wp-content/uploads/2021/05/cropped-circle-logo.png

 "Aftershock" is a multi-award winning documentary.
 Following the preventable deaths of their loved ones due to childbirth complications, two families galvanize

 activists, birth-workers and physicians to reckon with one of the most pressing American crises of our time – the US maternal health crisis.
-Watch the trailer.
+If you would like to watch the film, it is currently (as of 4/20/23) available for HULU subscribers.
+Please be advised the film is meant for adult audiences due to mature subject matter.

 THANK YOU TO OUR SPONSORS

-THANK YOU TO OUR PARTNERS
+THANK YOU TO OUR EVENT PARTNERS

 Alma Adams photo